JetBrains/teamcity-documentation/topics/upgrading-dsl.md

    `import jetbrains.buildServer.configs.kotlin.*`

-3. Compile DSL and generate settings
+4. Compile DSL and generate settings.

    After the changes to pom.xml and Kotlin files, it is recommended to run `mvn teamcity-configs:generate` task to ensure that the project still compiles.
    If there are no errors, then these changes can be checked into the versioned settings repository.